 "Back in Russia, at the agency, I also experienced some resistance, they were saying why do you put all this, we have more important business to take care of and so on, however, the Americans insisted and $25 million remained.
 With this money, the work (on FGB) officially started.
 When the original US funds for the FGB work had been spent work stopped again.
 Finally, in September 1994, NASA made a decision to finance the entire production of the FGB tug through the contract with Lockheed Martin.
 Russian Space Agency agreed to procure the Proton rocket for the launch of the FGB in exchange for the delivery of the Science and Power Platform for the Russian segment onboard the Space Shuttle.

 The Zarya FGB module undergoes processing in Baikonur in 1998.

 NASA administrator Daniel Goldin (left) and Head of the Russian space agency Yuri Koptev (right) sign an agreement on the International Space Station, as US Vice President Al Gore and the Russian Prime Minister Viktor Chernomyrdin look on.
 The image was probably taken on July 16, 1996, when the two sides approved the early ISS development and assembly schedule.
 Credit: Roskosmos

 The FGB module during its assembly at Khrunichev enterprise in Moscow.
 Click to enlarge.
 Credit: Khrunichev

 The FGB module during the final assembly at Site 254 in Baikonur Cosmodrome on April 25, 1998.
-A grounded Buran reusable orbiter, which made the first and only flight in 1988 can be seen on the background.
 Click to enlarge.